mseri/blog/content/21-again-on-zsh.md

 1. First of all you need to create a new folder

         :::sh
         $ mkdir ~/.zsh.prompts

     where you are going to save your theme.

 2. Modify the `Prompt` section of `.zpreztorc` to look like

+        :::sh
         # Set the prompt theme to load.
         # Setting it to 'random' loads a random theme.
         # Auto set to 'off' on dumb terminals.
         # zstyle ':prezto:module:prompt' theme 'sorin'
         autoload promptinit
         fpath=($HOME/.zsh.prompts $fpath)
         promptinit

         zstyle ':prezto:module:prompt' theme 'YOURTHEMENAME'

     where `YOURTHEMENAME` is the name that you have chosen for your theme.

 3. Create your theme file in `.zsh.prompts`.
 Note that its name must be `prompt_YOURTHEMENAME_setup`, otherwise it will not be recognised.